-OPTION I: This program is designed for candidates who are also pursuing the Education Specialist Mild/Moderate Disabilities Teaching Credential.
+Option I: This program is designed for candidates who are also pursuing the Education Specialist Mild/Moderate Disabilities Teaching Credential.
 This program is a total of 30 semester hours.
 5000-level coursework and directed student teaching semester hours are not credited toward an academic degree.
-In addition to the program sequence specified for the Mild/Moderate Disabilities Specialist Credential, this program would include the following:
+Candidates may choose to pursue additional coursework for the SB 2042 Multiple Subjects Teaching Credential along with this course of study (as specified earlier).